covcom/300CEM/Week_04_Simple_Views_and_Layouts/README.md

         <item>Volkswagen</item>
     </string-array>
     ```
 4. Next, Open content_main.xml.
 We're going to put some more controls on the app screen.
-The ones we need are: Spinner, Switch, RadioButtons, CheckBoxes and an ImageBｕｔｔｏｎ.
-Without looking at the XML code, try to drag/drop and rearrange so that your screen looks like below.
+The ones we need are: Spinner, Switch, RadioButtons, CheckBoxes and an ImageButton.
+Without looking at the XML code below, try to drag/drop and rearrange so that your screen looks like this:

     ![controls](.md_images/controls.png)